noccy80/php-pluggable/README.md

 A plugin consists of at least two files:

- * a `plugin.conf` file containing metadata and plugin information
+ * a `plugin.yml` file containing metadata and plugin information
- * a `plugin.php` file containing the plugin class
+ * a php-file containing the plugin class

+This can be modified by creating your own custom Scanner.

 The configuration file is in yaml format: